cfw-guide/dsi.cfw.guide/docs/get-started.md

 :::

-For a more detailed pros and cons comparision of the available exploits, please see the [Which is the best exploit?](faq.html#which-is-the-best-exploit) FAQ.
+For a more detailed comparison of the pros and cons of the available exploits, please see the [Which is the best exploit?](faq.html#which-is-the-best-exploit) FAQ.